syncfusion-content/xamarin.android-docs/xamarin-android/SfChart/trackball.md

 {% endhighlight %}

-In the following screenshot, trackball label is shown for only single data point,
+In the following screenshot, trackball label is shown for only single data point.

 ![Label display mode support for trackball in Xamarin.Android Chart](trackball_images/trackball_img2.png)